gralliry/Pytorch-NN-Model-Design/README.md

 ## Description

 Many tasks of pytorch for learning Network-Model-Design.

-Most of the taks can be found in kaggle.com.
+Most of the tasks can be found in kaggle.com.

-## Example
+## Example / Task

 * English to Chinese
 * Next Frame Prediction